ayomidefagboyo/project/SECURITY_GUIDE.md

 ## ✅ **Your App is Now Secure!**

-With these changes, your Compass Finance Management system follows security best practices:
+With these changes, your Compazz Finance Management system follows security best practices:

 - ✅ No sensitive keys in frontend
 - ✅ Proper environment separation